kahnvex/slugnet/docs-src/index.rst

    gradient, we will compute all other gradients.

-Once the gradient of the loss function is calculated, we may begin performing backpropogation on the layers of our neural network.
+Once the gradient of the loss function is calculated, we may begin performing backpropogation on the layers of our deep network.
 We start from the "top" of the network, or the output layer.
 Using the loss gradient :math:`\bm{g}^{(L)}` we can compute the gradient of the output layer as defined in equation 3.
 The definition given in equation 4 is generalized, that